-The text below highlights education goals and strategies from other state plans.
+The table below highlights education goals and strategies from other state plans.
 The measurable objective, connection, and strategy demonstrate how the Digital Access Plan strives to align with existing state plans and objectives.

-- Education Goal (Perkins State Plan): Develop a pipeline of Career and Technical Education instructors to fill educator positions in middle school, secondary, and postsecondary levels. - Measurable Objective: All Coloradans have the skills and confidence to navigate digital tools and systems and the support to expand their skills. - Connection: Individuals interested in entering education as a career but who may need to gain the digital skills to use online tools or participate in online learning as they pursue a teaching certificate or degree will need access to training. - Digital Access Plan Strategy: Embed digital inclusion activities into state efforts to promote online accessibility and inclusivity. - Core Activity: Increase the availability of digital navigators and digital skills training opportunities across Colorado and promote opportunities widely. - Key Performance Indicator (KPI): The number of individuals by covered population reporting they were able to accomplish an online task following an appointment with a digital navigator. - Education Goal (CDE Strategic Plan): There are high-quality educators in every classroom and strong leaders in every building. - Measurable Objective: Colorado communities are empowered to implement digital inclusion programs and initiatives prioritizing their community's needs. - Connection: Educators need to be able to direct students and families to digital inclusion resources.
+Education Goal (Perkins State Plan): Develop a pipeline of Career and Technical Education instructors to fill educator positions in middle school, secondary, and postsecondary levels.

+Measurable Objective: All Coloradans have the skills and confidence to navigate digital tools and systems and the support to expand their skills.
+Connection: Individuals interested in entering education as a career but who may need to gain the digital skills to use online tools or participate in online learning as they pursue a teaching certificate or degree will need access to training.
+Digital Access Plan Strategy: Embed digital inclusion activities into state efforts to promote online accessibility and inclusivity.

+- Core Activity: Increase the availability of digital navigators and digital skills training opportunities across Colorado and promote opportunities widely. - Key Performance Indicator (KPI): The number of individuals by covered population reporting they were able to accomplish an online task following an appointment with a digital navigator.

+Education Goal (CDE Strategic Plan): There are high-quality educators in every classroom and strong leaders in every building.

+Measurable Objective:

+Colorado communities are empowered to implement digital inclusion programs and initiatives prioritizing their community's needs.
+Connection: Educators need to be able to direct students and families to digital inclusion resources.
 Membership in digital inclusion coalitions that make up the ecosystem will be cross-sector.
+They will be most successful when education leaders and educators participate and share their students' digital inclusion challenges.

+Digital Access Plan Strategy: Create Colorado's Digital Equity Ecosystem.

+- Core Activity: Encourage educators and education leaders to participate in digital inclusion coalitions. - Key Performance Indicator (KPI): The number of regional digital inclusion coalitions.

+Education Goal (CDE Strategic Plan)- continued
-They will be most successful when education leaders and educators participate and share their students' digital inclusion challenges. - Digital Access Plan Strategy: Create Colorado's Digital Equity Ecosystem. - Core Activity: Encourage educators and education leaders to participate in digital inclusion coalitions. - KPI: The number of regional digital inclusion coalitions. - Measurable Objective: All Coloradans can access affordable broadband service at home. - Connection: High-quality education suggests the incorporation of new technologies into learning.
-For teachers to be effective in their instruction, their students must have access to affordable broadband. - Digital Access Plan Strategy: Improve the affordability of home internet subscriptions. - Core Activity: Promote participation in internet discount and subsidy programs through targeted community outreach and assistance with enrollments, particularly for individuals with limited financial resources, rural households, and in areas of Colorado where enrollment is low but eligibility is high.

-- Key Performance Indicator (KPI): The number of eligible individuals and covered populations enrolled in ACP and Lifeline. - Measurable Objective: All Coloradans can access and afford web-enabled devices to accomplish what they need to do online. - Connection: In addition to affordable broadband access, for teachers to be effective in their instruction, students and their families must have the appropriate devices for learning.
+Measurable Objective: All Coloradans can access affordable broadband service at home.
+Connection: High- quality education suggests the incorporation of new technologies into learning.
+For teachers to be effective in their instruction, their students must have access to affordable broadband.
+Digital Access Plan Strategy: Improve the affordability of home internet subscriptions.
+Core Activity: Promote participation in internet discount and subsidy programs through targeted community outreach and assistance with enrollments, particularly for individuals with limited financial resources, rural households, and in areas of Colorado where enrollment is low but eligibility is high.
+Key Performance Indicator (KPI): The number of eligible individuals and covered populations enrolled in ACP and Lifeline.
+Measurable Objective: All Coloradans can access and afford web- enabled devices to accomplish what they need to do online.
+Connection: In addition to affordable broadband access, for teachers to be effective in their instruction, students and their families must have the appropriate devices for learning.
 While many Coloradans access the internet through their mobile devices, online learning and many other tasks require laptops.
-Having a reliable device for learning tasks is essential to educational success. - Digital Access Plan Strategy: Explore the creation of a statewide ecosystem of device refurbishers, technical support for devices, and recycling. - Core Activity: Develop and implement a statewide outreach plan to solicit device donations to existing refurbishers and advertise the availability of refurbished devices, including on 2-1-1.
+Having a reliable device for learning tasks is essential to educational success.
+Digital Access Plan Strategy: Explore the creation of a statewide ecosystem of device refurbishers, technical support for devices, and recycling.
+Core Activity: Develop and implement a statewide outreach plan to solicit device donations to existing refurbishers and advertise the availability of refurbished devices, including on 2-1-1.